-Whether and how landlords can use information from an existing or prospective tenant’s criminal history was the subject of an April 3, 2016 “guidance” memo from the Department of Housing and Urban Development (HUD).
-A guidance memo does not have the legal authority of a court decision or a statute, but it carries considerable weight with judges nonetheless.
-The memo did not come as a surprise, given that it echoes a sister agency's long-standing advice to employers with respect to their use of arrest and conviction records when making employment decisions.
+Whether and how landlords can use information from an existing or prospective tenant's criminal history was the subject of an April 4, 2016 "guidance" memo ("Memo") from the Department of Housing and Urban Development (HUD).
+Although a guidance memo does not have the legal authority of a court decision or a statute, it still carries considerable weight with judges.
+The memo didn't come as a surprise, given that it echoes a sister agency's long-standing advice to employers with respect to their use of arrest and conviction records when making employment decisions.
 (See the Equal Employment and Opportunity Commission's "Enforcement Guidance" for employers.)

 Rental applicants and tenants with criminal records have not, in the past, received much protection against housing discrimination.
 As the HUD memo noted, while federal fair housing laws protect people from discrimination on the basis of race, color, religion, sex, familial status, national origin, and disability, they do not extend protected class status to those with a criminal record.

-This has meant that under federal law, landlords were free to adopt policies that targeted people with criminal histories (for example, categorically rejecting rental applicants who had an arrest and/or a conviction).
-(Notably, some local laws are more restrictive; for example, San Francisco passed a “Ban the Box” ordinance in 2014 that, among other things, forbids a question about arrests on a housing application for housing subsidized by the city.)
-The only exception to this practice concerned past drug users; landlords could not reject when past drug users had a conviction for drug use, on the theory that drug use is a disability (which is a protected class).
+This has meant that under federal law, landlords were free to adopt screening policies that targeted people with criminal histories (for example, categorically rejecting rental applicants who had an arrest or a conviction).
+(Notably, some local laws are more restrictive; for example, San Francisco passed a "Ban the Box" ordinance in 2014 that, among other things, forbids a question about arrests on a housing application for housing subsidized by the city.)
+The only exception to this practice concerned past drug users; landlords could not reject a person who formerly had a drug addiction for a past drug use conviction, on the theory that drug use is a disability (which is a protected class).
 People with convictions for drug sale or manufacture, however, did not enjoy protected status.